On today’s episode, I’m tackling H is for Halibut and Habitat.

 But you won’t be thinking about much of this when you eat halibut.
 Because Halibut is delicious.

-This year my fresh halibut was caught in Seward, Alaska off the Lady Simpson.
-And I know there’s a Simpson’s joke in there, but I probably the only person I know who doesn’t watch the Simpsons.
-So anyway.
-Most of the commercial Alaskan halibut is coming in from Seward, Homer, and Whittier Alaska according to Tammy in Alaska.
+This year, my fresh halibut was caught in Seward, Alaska, off the Lady Simpson.
+I know there’s a Simpson joke in there, but I’m probably the only person who doesn’t watch the Simpsons.
+So anyway, according to Tammy in Alaska, most of the commercial Alaskan halibut is coming in from Seward, Homer, and Whittier.

-Now if you’re curious about where the heck that is, download the new Google Earth app.
+Now, if you’re curious about where that is, download the new Google Earth app.

 Have you ever seen a halibut?

-Now, this is the seafood world and so to make things confusing, there are several other species of fish that have these same characteristics—the body shape, the eyes and the mouth thingy—there’s lemon sole, flounder, dab, brill, Dover sole and well…you can see why knowing what you are buying can be a challenge if you just saw a piece of white fish in the case at the market.
-Of all the similar species though, turbot is the closest fish to halibut in size.
+Now, this is the seafood world, and so to make things confusing, several other species of fish have these same characteristics—the body shape, the eyes, and the mouth thingy—there’s lemon sole, flounder, dab, brill, Dover sole and well…you can see why knowing what you are buying can be a challenge if you just saw a piece of white fish in the case at the market.
+Of all the similar species, turbot is the closest fish to halibut in size.

 But you won’t be thinking about much of this when you eat halibut.
-Because halibut has a mild flavor, is firm, yet melts in your mouth.
+Because halibut has a mild flavor and is firm, yet melts in your mouth.

 Ready to cook some halibut?

-My fave way to cook halibut is seared in a hot skillet on the stovetop and then finished in the oven.
-Actually, this is my favorite cooking technique for any fish that is thick and firm.
+My favorite way to cook halibut is seared in a hot skillet on the stovetop and then finished in the oven.
+Actually, this is my favorite cooking technique for any thick and firm fish.

 The first recipe I made was Miso-Glazed Glazed Halibut.

-I adapted my version from a recipe card that came in the box with the fish from Copper River Seafoods.
-Think salty, sweet and a tangy bite.
+I adapted my version from a recipe card in the box with the fish from Copper River Seafoods.
+Think salty, sweet, and a tangy bite.

 That morning, I whipped up the sauces and salad—it took about twenty minutes.
-When it was time to cook later that evening, I removed the sauces and salad from the fridge along with the halibut.
-I preheated the oven to 400 degrees and turned the heat to medium on an oven proof skillet at the same time.
+When it was time to cook later that evening, I removed the sauces and salad from the fridge and the halibut.
+I preheated the oven to 400 degrees and turned the heat to medium on an oven-proof skillet simultaneously.
 I use cast iron most of the time, FYI.
 This is a fail-proof method for me.
-Maybe for you too.
-Although depending on your equipment, you might need to play around a bit.
+Maybe for you, too.
+However, depending on your equipment, you might need to play around a bit.

-So for instance, when the oven chimes that it’s heated to 400 then I know, the skillet is hot enough to cook the halibut.
+So, for instance, when the oven chimes that it’s heated to 400, I know the skillet is hot enough to cook the halibut.
 To be sure though, hover your hand an inch above the skillet.
 When you feel the heat radiating up like you know with absolute certainty you’d never touch that surface, you know your pan is ready.

-Now if you don’t want to rely on this method, try this.
-Flick a few drops of water into the skillet and if it bounces and sizzles away, you’re good to go.
+If you don’t want to rely on this method, try this: Flick a few drops of water into the skillet, and if it bounces and sizzles away, you’re good to go.
 However, you still need your oven to be 400 degrees since you only cook the fish for about three minutes on one side before you place it in the oven.
 If you have a thin piece of fish, you won’t need to transfer it to the oven.
-You can just cook it on the stovetop.
+You can cook it on the stovetop.

-Now while the oven and skillet preheat, gently press the water from the halibut with paper towels.
-You may need to repeat this step a few times.
-You want that fish dry.
+Now, while the oven and skillet preheat, gently press the water from the halibut with paper towels.
+You may need to repeat this step a few times, as you want the fish to be dry.

 Then season both sides with kosher salt and ground black pepper.

 Swirl a tablespoon of canola oil in the skillet.
-You can add a dab of butter too f you want.
+You can add a dab of butter, too, if you want.
 The oil should shimmer.
-And if it doesn’t then wait until it does before you put that fish in the skillet.
+If it doesn’t, wait until it does before you put that fish in the skillet.

-Half way through the oven cooking time, baste the miso sauce over the top of the fish.
+Halfway through the oven cooking time, baste the miso sauce over the top of the fish.
 This is for halibut that is one inch thick.
 A good rule for fish is ten minutes of cooking per inch of fish.
 But rules were meant to be broken.
-Just saying.
+I’m just saying.

 While the fish is in the oven, drizzle the dressing over the salad, toss, and divide between plates or oversized bowls.
 Sip some wine.
 Relax.